cassystunkel/WineAnalysis/README.md

 ### Link to Tableau Storyboard
 [Tableau Storyboard](https://public.tableau.com/views/WineReviewsDataAnalysis/Story1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)

-_This storyboard does not contain every step taken as part of the analysis._
+_This storyboard does not contain every step taken as part of the analysis.
+Moreso, it was used to answer several of my 'Questions to Explore.'_

 ### Folders